alibeknakhimov/Smart-Laundry-Payment-Module/README.md

 1. Identify A/B signals of the washer’s rotary encoder.
 2. Solder the optocoupler outputs in parallel to these lines.
-3. Feed 5 V – 12 V into the board’s VIN; AMS1117 down‑regulates to 3.3 V.
+3. Feed 5 V into the board’s VIN; AMS1117 down‑regulates to 3.3 V.

 > ⚠️ **230 V hazard** – installation must be performed by qualified personnel.